Youtch/multi-select-buttons-group/README.md

 # multi-select-buttons-group
-This is a component to replace the too classic ion-select component in ionic 5 projects
+This is a component to replace the too classic ion-select component in your ionic 5 projects